lassesofus/Political_discussions/content/data-description.md

 # 3. The Polling Data
 The polling data used in this project is collected from FiveThirtyEight.
-The data set contains polling results from our objective period, generated by different polling firms like YouGov and SurveyMonkey.
+The dataset contains polling results from our objective period, generated by different polling firms like YouGov and SurveyMonkey.
 Each poll has been generated over a smaller time window, typically spanning a couple of days, and with varying number of respondents.
 By the end of the polls, the percentage of respondents who have voted for a specific candidate has been registered.
 We have not investigated further how the individual polling firms have performed the polls, but we put our faith in their ability to make polls representative of the American population.

 We calculated the simple average of the polls with identical ending dates and created the below plot showing the average daily polling percentages for the two presidential candidates.
 We see that during the last few weeks up till the election, Biden was in the lead, with Trump seeming to gain popularity during the last week before the election.